Links Page

 The medical community assumes that anything that is in their interest ultimately is in the interest of patients, but we are hoping that when there finally are true patient advocates who know something, these organization will begin to understand that their perspective is neither objective nor the final word nor in the interests of patients.

-Patients in ARMS (Advocates Reforming Medical Standards) (didn't respond to email)
+Patients in ARMS (Advocates Reforming Medical Standards) (didn’t respond to email).
+They used to have a site at this link:

-http://www.members.aol.com/carmilarms/PatientsInArms.htm (a link that has gone dead, but a copy of it is here).
-Jerry and Carla Miller's website says they are a nonprofit group established to eradicate crime and patient abuse.
+http://www.members.aol.com/carmilarms/PatientsInArms.htm That link is dead, but a copy of it is here).
+Jerry and Carla Miller’s website said they are a nonprofit group established to eradicate crime and patient abuse.
 They did many of the things that injured patients and their loved ones do.
 They tried getting help within the medical community and discovered what blacklisting is.
 They documented that state medical boards protect physicians and not patients.
 They built their case, created a petition, asked for support, and took their cause to Washington where they demanded legislation.
-It's a routine followed by many injured patients.
+It’s a routine followed by many injured patients.

 Patients do this over and over.
 Someone should learn from those who have gone before instead of repeating the same unfruitful exercises.
 Seventeen years with no effect - it's not as though they didn't work long and hard at it.
 It's also not as though they are the only ones to have gone that route (for instance, Jim and Joan Clarke who held a demonstration in front of Johns Hopkins Hospital in 2006 - see the Clarke's press release).